 Air power has always been important in the dynamics of the Middle East.
-Emir Abdullah recognised this at the start of the Arab Revolt in 1916 when the Hashemite army were facing many difficulties.
-He commented from Medina that Bedouin encampments were being bombed by Turkish aircraft (who were flying unopposed in the skies of the Hejaz) and this was having a demoralising effect on the tribesmen.
-He said that both he and Emir Feisal felt strongly that unless air support was provided they would have difficulties with the loyalty of their troops who were unaccustomed to this type of warfare.
+Emir Abdullah recognized this at the start of the Arab Revolt in 1916, when the Hashemite army soldiers were facing many difficulties.
+He commented from Medina that Bedouin encampments were being bombed by Turkish aircraft (which were flying unopposed in the skies of the Hejaz) and this was having a demoralizing effect on the tribesmen.
+He said that both he and Emir Faisal felt strongly that without air support, they would have difficulties with the loyalty of their troops who were unaccustomed to this type of warfare.

 These events stayed in the memory of Emir Abdullah and were the prime motivation in his struggle to form an air force in Jordan.

 Until 1922, the British Royal Air Force (RAF) activity in Transjordan was controlled from Palestine, but subsequently moved to Amman with No 14 Squadron formed to assist the new Emirate.
 The air bases of RAF Amman and RAF Mafraq were established in 1931, but Amman airfield was too small for large aircraft so Mafraq was the major base for international flights.

 During World War II, RAF stations at Amman and Mafraq remained fully mantled and combat ready but were only needed as staging posts.

 After the war, the two stations no longer had operational squadrons but remained as important staging posts between Cyprus, Palestine, Egypt, Iraq and the Arabian Gulf.